Request for Proposals: Economic Development Consultant

 The Golden Triangle Business Improvement District (GTBID)

-Formed in 1998, the Golden Triangle Business Improvement District enhances Washington, D.C.’s central business district, the 44 square-block area stretching from the White House to Dupont Circle.
+Formed in 1998, the Golden Triangle Business Improvement District enhances Washington, DC’s central business district, the 44 square-block area stretching from the White House to Dupont Circle.
 Home to almost 6,000 businesses before the pandemic, GTBID provides a clean, safe, and vibrant environment for hundreds of thousands of workers, residents, and visitors through its place management programs and economic development.
 GTBID serves as a resource for existing and new businesses locating to the area by providing information on available incentives, support with regulations, and hyperlocal data and insight.

 Additionally, Golden Triangle Business Improvement District encourages economic development through capital projects, public art, sustainability initiatives, and events, often through bringing together public and private partners and leading long-term efforts like the Penn West Equity and Innovation District.
 The Golden Triangle is also the first BID in the world to be certified through the U.S. Green Building Council’s LEED for Communities program, achieving LEED Platinum certification.